JoeOwnage67/RPGPatchMod/README.md

     Library trader caravan now sells all Medieval Overhaul books, but will not always have them all available.

-    Added no-facial-animations gene to certain xenotypes where I have encountered problems.
+    Added no-facial-animations gene to certain xenotypes where they look better without it.

 Replaced: